ZaikoARG/PyDump/README.md

 |-fd|Create a Full Dump of the process.
 Includes any type of memory: PRIVATE, IMAGE and MAPPED on Windows and PRIVATE and SHARED on Linux.|

 ## License
-Copyright (c) 2022, ZaikoARG.
+Copyright © 2022, ZaikoARG.
 All rights reserved.

 Licensed under the Apache 2.0 License.